-Use the baseboard management controller utility programs to configure the baseboard management controller, download firmware updates and SDR/FRU updates, and remotely manage a network.
+Use the baseboard management controller utility programs to configure the baseboard management controller, download firmware updates, and remotely manage a network.

 Using the baseboard management controller configuration utility program

 Use the baseboard management controller configuration utility program to view or change the baseboard management controller configuration settings.
 You can also use the utility program to save the configuration to a file for use on multiple servers.